 The methodology

-We completed the entire study of 100 respondents through Voxpopme’s Influence market research online community (MROC) of on-demand consumers in nine hours.
+We completed the entire study of 100 respondents through Voxpopme’s community of on-demand consumers in nine hours.

-In the platform, we combined quantitative and qualitative questions in the study, and the platform neatly packaged the results in one dashboard.
+We combined quantitative and qualitative questions in the study in the platform, and the platform neatly packaged the results in one dashboard.

 On the quantitative side, we asked: